 In addition to our sermons and guides, the following resources address our life together as a faith community.
 Some of this writing is intended to get us thinking more deeply about our values, commitments, or practices.
 Some is written to describe our life together to a wider audience.
 To add other resources to this list, please contact the Outreach Mission Group.

 Hal Taussig, A New Spiritual Home: Progressive Christianity at the Grass Roots (Santa Rosa: Polebridge Press, 2006).
-This discussion of new and renewed progressive churches highlights the wide community participation in creative worship as a distinctive mark of Seekers Church (pp. 71-72)
+This discussion of new and renewed progressive churches highlights wide community participation in creative worship as a distinctive mark of Seekers Church (pp. 71-72).

 Writing by Seekers

 Stalking the Spirit in a Do-It-Yourself Church (Eugene, OR: Wipf & Stock, 2014).
 This book is the story of Seekers Church, known for creative worship, an open pulpit, shared leadership, a strong matrix of mission groups, and generous giving.

 “The Power of Commitment: It Can Happen Anywhere,” in Best Practices from America’s Best Churches, Paul Wilkes & June Minchin, eds.
 (New York: Paulist Press, 2003).
 This chapter provides an overview of Seekers Church with emphasis on God’s call and the commitment of each member.